flyingsquad/journal-enricher/README.md

-# journal-enricher
+# Journal Enricher
- Provide to open scenes and compendiums by clicking journal links.
+ Provide the ability to open scenes and compendiums by clicking journal links.
 There's also a way to embed requests to Monk's token bar to make skill checks and saving throws.

  The general format is @ViewScene[UUID].
 You get the UUID from a scene by opening the Configure Scene dialog and clicking the icon right after the scene name in the dialog title bar.